Work Package #45408

 - MAYBE: Edge Side Includes support

-#4 Updated by Sebastian Kurfuerst about 6 years ago
+#4 Updated by Sebastian Kurfuerst over 6 years ago

 - File typo3neos-distribution-base-45408.pdf added

 Has been discussed with Jan-Hendrik from the EAB on 12.02.2013; and has been accepted on 15.02.2013 by the EAB.

 (The attached PDF is a snapshot of this work package at the time of acceptance.)